LyallDavis23/MCA-2025/README.md

-# \[Music Curation and Analytics 2025/26\]
+# [Music Curation and Analytics 2025/26\
+## 2897571D
 <!-- Version 1.0 -->
-\[The theme i have chosen for my dataset is the genre of Jazz.
+\The theme i have chosen for my dataset is the genre of Jazz.
 I decided to use this as my theme as I can easily find scores and lead sheets of pieces of music I am somewhat familiar with and the artists whose music I will use have readily available websites and Wikipedia pages where I can access basic information.
 To find notated sheet music I will use websites such as MuseScore for this portfolio.

 ## Challenges faced when working with music and music-related data.